The Robert Nighthawk Story

 Spiders crawling on my wall

-Black snake lying round my floor
+Black snake lying round my floor"

 United Records was founded in 1951 by A&R man Lew Simpkins and his financial partner Leonard Allen.
 Nighthawk was the only true Delta bluesman on United's roster and they might have been looking at Chess's success with their roster of popular Delta bluesmen.
-Only two years previously did Nighthawk score big on Aristocrat (soon to become Chess) with his doubled sided hit "Sweet Black Angel/Annie Lee" and the company obviously hoped for a repeat of this success.
+Only two years previously did Nighthawk score big on Aristocrat (soon to become Chess) with his double-sided hit "Sweet Black Angel/Annie Lee" and the company obviously hoped for a repeat of this success.
 United recorded him on their very first day of sessions and two of United's first five releases were by "Robert Nighthawk and his Nighthawks Band."
 Sales never took off and Nighthawk headed back south and wouldn't record again until 1964.
-During his time recording for United he played local clubs; Musicians Union Local 208 posted his indefinite contract with the Qunicy Club on March 1 which was soon replaced by an indefinite contract with the 708 Club on March 15.
+During his time recording for United he played local clubs; Musicians Union Local 208 posted his indefinite contract with the Quincy Club on March 1, which was soon replaced by an indefinite contract with the 708 Club on March 15.

-Feel So BAd
+Feel So Bad

 Cash Box Ad